tldr-pages/tldr/pages/common/tail.md

 `tail --lines +{{count}} {{path/to/file}}`

-- Print a specific count of bytes from the end of a given file.
+- Print a specific count of bytes from the end of a given file:

 `tail --bytes {{count}} {{path/to/file}}`